papagiannakis/glGA-edu/README.md

 #### Known Issues:

-During the first Visual Studio Code build, assimp may not be detected.
+1. During the first Visual Studio Code build, assimp may not be detected.
 In this case, simply try building the project once again.
+2. There have been reports that the command "codesign -f -s - SDL2_mixer", may fail if you try to use it with the latest version of SDL2 mixer.
+In case that happens, please download and install an older version of SDL2 mixer (for instance: https://www.libsdl.org/projects/SDL_mixer/release/SDL2_mixer-2.0.0.dmg)

 #### OpenGL Shading Language, Third Edition: https://wiki.labomedia.org/images/1/10/Orange_Book_-_OpenGL_Shading_Language_2nd_Edition.pdf
 * Chapter9:  Fog simulation